 Western society used canon law and then criminal law in an attempt to decrease the rate of suicide in the middle ages.
 The effect it had on society was minimal, however, as suicide rates remained the same.
 After the French Revolution of 1789, the criminal penalties for attempting suicide were abolished for European countries, but it took England until 1961 to join them.

 While the suicide rates for adults in the United States didn’t change much from 1950 to 1980, suicide rates among younger people increased significantly.
 Those most affected were young white males aged 15 to 19 which increased by 305% and from white males aged 20 to 24 it was 196%.
 Mental health officials had to broaden their understanding and the roles that drug and alcohol, mental illness, suicide clusters, and the availability of firearms affected society.

 In 1999, US Senator Harry Reid introduced a resolution that led to the creation of International Survivors of Suicide Loss Day.
 Reid lost his father to suicide in 1972 and the cause was close to his heart.
 It was then designated into Congress and placed before Thanksgiving as the holiday season can be a hard time for survivors.
 Every year, the American Foundation for Suicide Prevention supports Survivors Day events all over the world and the peace that it brings.

-International Survivors of Suicide Day - History
+International Survivors of Suicide Loss Day timeline

 The group was founded to work with hundreds of national partners in the public and private sectors to transform health systems and communities, while also changing the national conversation on suicide.